C character classification

-C character classification is a group of operations in the C standard library that test a character for membership in a particular class of characters; such as alphabetic, control, etc. Both single-byte, and wide characters are supported.
+C character classification is a group of operations in the C standard library that test a character for membership in a particular class of characters, such as alphabetic characters or control characters.
+Both single-byte and wide characters are supported.

 History

 Early C programmers working on the Unix operating system developed programming idioms for classifying characters.
 For example, the following code evaluates as true for an ASCII letter character c: